Northrop Grumman Danny M.

-(What I liked about the seminar was…) The instructor.
-I enjoyed the time I spent
+(What I liked most about the seminar was…) The angle of slings.

-(What I liked most about the seminar was...)
-Hands on training and lift
+What I liked most about the seminar was...)
+Training facility

 This crane training course highlights electrical maintenance procedures for all types of A.C. crane controls including A.C. full magnetic, stepless and adjustable frequency drives.
 This crane course is considered the basic orientation to electrical maintenance.